IBM-Cloud/docs/services/mobileanalytics/index.md

 1. After you create an instance <!--[create an instance](https://console.{DomainName}/docs/services/reqnsi.html#req_instance)-->of the {{site.data.keyword.mobileanalytics_short}} service, you can access the {{site.data.keyword.mobileanalytics_short}} Console by clicking your tile in the **Services** section of the {{site.data.keyword.Bluemix}} Dashboard.

  The {{site.data.keyword.mobileanalytics_short}} service launches with **demo mode** enabled.
-Demo mode populates charts in the **APP DATA** section so you can see how your data will display.
+Demo mode populates charts on the **APP DATA** and **ALERTS** pages, so you can see how your data will display.
 You can toggle demo mode off when you have your own data.
 The {{site.data.keyword.mobileanalytics_short}} console is read-only when in demo mode, therefore you will not be able to create new alert definitions.

 2. Install the {{site.data.keyword.mobileanalytics_short}} [Client SDKs](install-client-sdk.html).
 You can optionally use the {{site.data.keyword.mobileanalytics_short}} [REST API](https://mobile-analytics-dashboard.{DomainName}/analytics-service/){:new_window}.